martin-papy/qdrant-loader/docs/users/troubleshooting/performance-issues.md

 # Performance Issues Guide

-This guide helps you diagnose and resolve performance issues with QDrant Loader, including slow data loading, poor search performance, memory problems, and optimization strategies.
-Whether you're dealing with large datasets or need to improve response times, this guide provides practical solutions.
+This guide helps you diagnose and resolve performance issues with QDrant Loader, including slow data loading, memory problems, and optimization strategies.
+Whether you're dealing with large datasets or need to improve processing times, this guide provides practical solutions using the actual CLI commands and configuration options.

 ## 🎯 Performance Issue Types